Data Processing Addendum

 2.1 Roles

 You are the Data Controller with respect to personal data you provide to us.
 We are the Data Processor acting only on your documented instructions.
+For the purposes of the Privacy Act 2020, we act as your agent in respect of any Personal Data processed through the Services, meaning you (as principal) are treated as holding that information.

 2.2 Processing Instructions